locchh/nvidia-docs/AI_Infrastructure_and_Operations_Fundamentals/docs/Module_2_AI_Infrastructure/Lesson_12.2_Introduction to AI in the Cloud.md

 ### Next Steps
 Now that you have a general understanding of the challenges of AI infrastructure and how AI in the cloud could help mitigate those challenges, it's time for a knowledge check before we turn our attention to Subunit 12-3, AI in the Cloud Use Cases.
 You are well on your way to completing this unit.
 Next up is Subunit 12.3, which covers AI use cases in the cloud.

-## Keywords
-Here are the keywords extracted from the text:

-- AI (Artificial Intelligence)
-- Cloud Computing
-- Infrastructure
-- Enterprise Operations
-- Design Complexity
-- Performance
-- Scalability
-- Deployment
-- Technologies
-- Hardware
-- Software
-- Networking
+# Check Your Knowledge

+**Question 1**
+**Which of the following cloud computing capabilities enhances AI deployments?**
+*(Select three)*

-- Data Management
+- Data management and integration
-- Computing Power
-- Machine Learning
-- Integration
-- Cost-effectiveness
-- Collaboration
-- High-performance Computing
-- Automation
-- Serverless Computing
-- Batch Processing
+- Spot instances
-- Container Orchestration
+- Flexibility
-- Data-driven Insights
+- On-demand scalability
-- Global Accessibility
+- Egress costs

+**Answers:**
+- Data management and integration
-- Innovation
+- Flexibility
-- Use Cases
+- On-demand scalability

-Let me know if you need anything else!